UC Davis Aggies football: Notable games

 On November 6, 1971, UC Davis defeated Cal State Hayward 30–29, where UC Davis scored 16 points in the final 44 seconds and was dubbed the "Miracle Game".
 After scoring on a five-play drive that included a two-point conversion with 20 seconds remaining, UC Davis recovered an onside kick.
 On the final play of the game, quarterback and future UC Davis head coach Bob Biggs found tight end Mike Bellotti for a 29-yard touchdown on the final play of the game with four seconds remaining.
 Instead of tying the score with the extra point, head coach Jim Sochor went for the win and another two-point conversion.
 After two false starts, Biggs completed a pass to Mike Everly to complete the comeback.

 The Aggies' defeated the Stanford Cardinal 20–17 on September 18, 2005, after trailing 17–0 midway through the second quarter.
 Stanford quarterback Trent Edwards then left the game with an injury.
 The Aggies scored 20 unanswered and became the first non-Division I-A/FBS team to defeat the Cardinal.
 The win was the Aggies' first over a Division I-A team since 1986 against the Pacific Tigers and was the first against a Pac-10 team in 65 years.
-It was also the second win over Stanford with the first taking place in 1932.

 On October 4, 2008, Bakari Grant caught a 38-yard Hail Mary touchdown pass from Greg Denham against the Northern Colorado Bears to win 34–30.
 The game was dubbed the "Hail Bakari" at the time.